sage-code/ara/src/content/docs/structures/life cycle.md

 * Elements within a column are stored sequentially in memory.
 Traversal iterates through columns first, then elements within each column.
 * This order can be advantageous for operations involving entire columns, such as linear algebra calculations.
-* Languages like Fortran and Julia use this approach.

 **Performance Implications of Array Traversal Order:**